lspohle/42_printf/README.md

   * ft_printf.h
   * *.c

-Enter the following command in order to create an alias for [testernette_printf](https://github.com/lspohle/ft_printf/tree/main/testernette).
+Go into [testernette_printf](https://github.com/lspohle/ft_printf/tree/main/testernette), and enter the following command in order to create an alias for testernette.

      bash testernette_printf.sh

-Run testernette by using the alias you created.
+Run testernette by using the alias you created (you must be in the directory of testernette).

      testernette_printf
-If you prefer not having an alias for testernette, enter directly the following command to run testernette.
+If you prefer not having an alias for testernette, enter the following command directly to run testernette.

      make -s re